Ruth Holden: Biography

-Ruth Holden was born on November 27, 1890, in the city of Attleboro in Massachusetts.
+Ruth Holden was born on November 27, 1890, in the city of Attleboro, Massachusetts.
 She grew up in the city with her parents Charles and Caroline Holden.
 She had two siblings, an older sister, Alice, and a younger brother, John.
 Her father was a doctor.

 She was educated at Attleborough High School where she was valedictorian of the class of 1907; she then studied at Radcliffe College, Harvard.
 She graduated from Radcliffe in 1911 and received her MA the following year.
 While at Radcliffe she studied Paleobotany with Professor E. C Jeffrey.
 She was awarded the Caroline Wilby prize for her thesis Reduction and Reversion in the North American SalicaIes.
 She used the money from this and other academic prizes to pursue her interest in fossil hunting.
 For example, she collected fossils in Prince Edward Island and New Brunswick in Canada in the summer of 1911.

 In 1912, Holden made her first trip to England where she attended a "Summer Meeting" at Cambridge University where she was able to examine their collection of fossil plants.

 She returned to England in 1913 after obtaining an AAUW European Fellowship and began paleobotanical research at Newnham College, Cambridge.

 Following the outbreak of the First World War, Holden began attending lectures given by the Red Cross.
 The Cambridge Independent Press reported that she received the first certificate for "First Aid to the Injured" on January 21, 1915.
 Throughout 1915 she worked part-time as an orderly at the Auxiliary Hospital in Cintra Terrace in Cambridge.

 In August 1915, she was awarded an Associates' Fellowship by Newnham College.
 This entitled her to £100 each year for three years to enable her "to continue her work in fossil botany".